Last updated on February 10th, 2020

 78. The Netherlands has plenty of museums.
 Rijksmuseum, Van Gogh Museum, Anne Frank House are the three most popular museums in Amsterdam.

-79. The country’s favorite snack is French friend dipped in Mayonnaise.
+79. The country’s favorite snack is French fries dipped in Mayonnaise.

 80. The country also has a 300-year-old market for cheese – Woerden and Gonda.
 The average Dutch person eats a whopping 33 pounds (15 kilos) of cheese per year.